-In setting the total compensation payable to Joel Slutzky, who resigned as Odetics' Chief Executive Officer in February 2002 but who continues to serve as the Chairman of the Board, and Gregory A. Miner, Odetics' Chief Executive Officer and Chief Financial Officer, for the fiscal year ended March 31, 2002, the Compensation Committee sought to make such compensation competitive with that provided by other companies with which Odetics competes for executive talent.
+In setting the total compensation payable to Gregory A. Miner, Odetics' Chief Executive Officer and Chief Financial Officer, for the fiscal year ended March 31, 2003, the Compensation Committee sought to make such compensation competitive with that provided by other companies with which Odetics competes for executive talent.